 House Bill No. [insert bill number] aims to revise residential landlord and tenant laws in Montana by introducing new definitions and requirements regarding rental agreements.
-Notably, the bill mandates that landlords provide a 90-day notice for any changes to or termination of a rental agreement that has been in effect for over one year with a property management company.
-This change is reflected in several sections of the Montana Code Annotated (MCA), including amendments to sections 70-24-205, 70-24-311, and 70-24-441, which outline the notice periods required for different types of tenancies.
+Notably, the bill mandates that landlords provide 90 days' notice for any changes to or termination of a rental agreement that has been in effect for over one year with a property management company.
+This change is intended to enhance tenant security and ensure that they have adequate time to prepare for any potential changes in their housing situation.
+The bill also amends several sections of the Montana Code Annotated (MCA) to reflect these updates, including definitions for terms such as "property management company" and adjustments to notice periods for various tenancy types.

 HB0776_1(1): 70-24-103, 70-24-205, 70-24-311, 70-24-422, 70-24-441, 70-25-201, 70-26-109